oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 For optimal performance it is recommended that these traffic types be separated using logical networks.
 Logical networks may be supported using physical devices such as NICs or logical devices, such as network bonds.
 It is not necessary to have one device for each logical network as multiple logical networks are able to share a single device.
 This is accomplished using Virtual LAN (VLAN) tagging to isolate network traffic.
 To make use of this facility VLAN tagging must also be supported at the switch level.

-The limits that apply to the number of logical networks that you may define in a Red Hat Enterprise Virtualization environment are:
+The limits that apply to the number of logical networks that you may define in a oVirt environment are:

 *   The number of logical networks attached to a host is limited to the number of available network devices combined with the maximum number of Virtual LANs (VLANs) which is 4096.
 *   The number of logical networks in a cluster is limited to the number of logical networks that can be attached to a host as networking must be the same for all hosts in a cluster.
 *   The number of logical networks in a data center is limited only by the number of clusters it contains in combination with the number of logical networks permitted per cluster.

 <div class="alert alert-info">
-**Note:** From Red Hat Enterprise Virtualization 3.3, network traffic for migrating virtual machines has been separated from network traffic for communication between the Manager and hosts.
+**Note:** From oVirt 3.3, network traffic for migrating virtual machines has been separated from network traffic for communication between oVirt and hosts.
 This prevents hosts from becoming non-responsive when importing or migrating virtual machines.

 </div>
 <div class="alert alert-info">
-**Note:** A familiarity with the network concepts and their use is highly recommended when planning and setting up networking in a Red Hat Enterprise Virtualization environment.
+**Note:** A familiarity with the network concepts and their use is highly recommended when planning and setting up networking in a oVirt environment.
 This document does not describe the concepts, protocols, requirements or general usage of networking.
 It is recommended that you read your network hardware vendor's guides for more information on managing networking.

 </div>
 <div class="alert alert-info">